Step-Parent Adoption Laws in California

 Once you secure the consent of the biological parent, you may need to obtain your step-child’s consent, depending on their age.
 Under California law, if your step-child is twelve (12) years of age or older, then your step-child needs to consent to the adoption.
 However, if your step-child is under the age of 12, then they do not have to consent to the adoption.

-Have Questions About Adoption Laws in California?
-Schedule a Confidential Case Review with an Experienced Adoption Attorney in Novato Today
+Schedule a Confidential Case Review with an Experienced Attorney Today

 If you are looking to adopt a child in California, Castro Law Offices, P.C. is here to help.
 We are a premier California law firm specializing in adoption issues, divorce, child custody, and all other issues concerning domestic relations.
 Castro Law Offices, P.C. is based in Novato, California, but is ready and able to provide legal services and advice to clients in and around Marin County including Novato, San Rafael, Greenbrae, San Anselmo, Fairfax, Sausalito, Larkspur, West Marin, Ross, Mill Valley and Corte Madera.
 Contact Castro Law Offices, P.C. today to schedule a confidential consultation.